 (b) a person acting under the direction or supervision of a medical practitioner or dentist, where the procedure is carried out for the purpose of the practice of medicine or dentistry, respectively;

-(c) a podiatrist registered under the Podiatrists Registration Act 1984 or a nurse registered under the Nurses Act 1992 where the procedure is carried out in the practice of podiatry or nursing, respectively.
+(c) a podiatrist or nurse where the procedure is carried out in the practice of podiatry or nursing, respectively.

 (2) These regulations do not apply to a place that is, or is intended to be, used solely as a surgery by a medical practitioner or a dentist.

+[Regulation 4 amended in Gazette 1 Apr 2011 p.
+1180.]

 5. Regulations to operate as local laws

 These regulations apply to all districts as if they were local laws made under the Act.